 Technologies used for commercial radiation curing for energy-efficient and environmentally-responsible curing of resins, inks, coatings and adhesives pertinent to industry chemists, engineers, technicians, and managers.
 Ultraviolet radiation (UV), electron beam (EB), radio frequency (RF) and Infrared (IR) generating systems, along with ancillary equipment used to quantify energy deposition.
 Basic equipment functions, interaction of radiation sources with specific substrates and chemistries, benefits and drawbacks of each technology, and safety and handling considerations.
 Emphasis is placed on effectively selecting and justifying equipment appropriate for specific applications.

 Principles of Energy Curing Technologies is an online, self-paced short-course designed to provide you the opportunity to explore the innovative and rapidly growing field of energy curing in a cost-effective and convenient way.
-The online course is typically completed in 10-15 total hours, although to accommodate workplace and other demands, participants will have four weeks to fulfill the course requirements.
+The online course is typically completed in 4-6 total hours, although to accommodate workplace and other demands, participants will have four weeks, between September 8th and December 5th, to fulfill the course requirements.
 Within the short-course, you will learn the basic language and concepts of energy curing technologies.
 Active engagement with all of the modules will provide you with a broad overview of the science, materials, equipment, and processes used in energy curing.
 At the end of the course, you will be able to recommend a high-level course of action when presented with a problem that may be solved by energy curing technologies and understand the advantages and disadvantages of equipment and curing technologies commonly used in the industry.